Vicente Arenari

-Vicente Arenari Filho (born 23 March 1935 in Natividade, Rio de Janeiro, died 14 July 2013 in Natividade) is a retired Brazilian professional football player, who played as defender and currently a manager.
+Vicente Arenari Filho (23 March 1935 – 14 July 2013) was a Brazilian professional football player, who played as defender and was also a manager.

 Career as a player

 Began in Flamengo's youth teams, where he start his professional career in 1954.
 Later he played for the teams: Bahia, Palmeiras and Nacional-SP, where he finished his career in 1967.

 Career as a manager

 Since 1968 he coached the clubs: Nacional-SP, Palmeiras, Botafogo, Mogi Mirim, Ferroviária, Santo André, Saad, Caxias, Esportivo, Juventude, Joinville, Figueirense, Chapecoense, Uberlândia, Americano, Goytacaz and Itaperuna.

 On July 14, 2013, on a Sunday night, the former player Vicente Arenari died aged 78, suffered a stroke.